-Government has announced that tax will be lowered to 14% for companies paying dividends to legal persons on a regular basis, but details have not been disclosed yet.
+The government has announced that tax will be lowered to 14% for companies paying dividends to legal persons on a regular basis, but details have not been disclosed yet.

 Profits tax applies to dividend distribution and there is no additional tax on dividends received.
-Redistribution of dividends may be tax exempt if recipient holds at least 10% of shares or votes of the subsidiary, and is tax resident of Estonia, EEA, Switzerland or dividends/foreign P.E. profits have been subject to tax on source.
+Redistribution of dividends may be tax exempt if recipient holds at least 10% of shares or votes of the subsidiary, and is tax resident of Estonia, EEA, Switzerland or dividends/foreign P.E. profits have been subject to tax on a source.
 The exemption does not apply to dividends received from residents of tax haven jurisdictions.